salilab/allosmod-lib/README.md

 [AllosMod](http://salilab.org/allosmod/)
 and [AllosMod-FoXS](http://salilab.org/allosmod-foxs/) web services.

-Use 'scons test' to test the library, and 'scons install' to install it.
+Use `scons test` to test the library, and `scons install` to install it.
-See 'scons -h' for options to control the build.
+See `scons -h` for options to control the build.